Logo Icon

 Expected CAT Exam Pattern 2026 Based on Previous Years' Trends

-• Exam Duration: 120 minutes (40 minutes per section)
+• Exam Duration: 120 minutes (2 hours) with 40 minutes per section

-• Number of Sections: 3 (VARC, DILR, and QA)
+• Number of Sections: 3 – VARC, DILR, and QA

-• Total Questions: Around 68
+• Total Questions: Around 68 questions in total

-• Marking Scheme:
+• Marking Scheme (Expected):

-• +3 for each correct answer
+• +3 marks for each correct answer

-• -1 for each incorrect MCQ answer
+• -1 mark for each incorrect MCQ answer

-• 0 for unanswered and TITA questions
+• 0 marks for unanswered questions

 Check: CAT Total marks and Questions